numpy/numpy/doc/source/user/basics.indexing.rst

     (2, 1, 3, 1)

-This can be handy to combine two arrays in a way that otherwise would require explicitly reshaping operations.
+This can be handy to combine two arrays in a way that otherwise would require explicit reshaping operations.
 For example::

     >>> x = np.arange(5)